PsiData

 astropy.units.Quantity.to

-Unit conversion used internally when a units string is supplied to read().
+Unit conversion used internally when a unit string is supplied to read().

 Examples

-Read a MAS radial magnetic field file — full array with coordinate scales:
+Read a MAS radial field — full array with coordinate scales, then convert:

 >>> from psi_io.mhd_io import PsiData